fdulcg/Chinese-Named-Entity-Recognition/README.md

 *Python3.5

+### Run
+./ model files :       set your own file path and    python model.py  to train model

+./predict files:        set your own file path and    python predict.py  to use test_dataset to evaluate model

+./demo files:         prepare your own plain text and set your own file path and run a simple demo to get ner result.

 ### Chinese Named Entity Recognition using Bi-directional LSTMs and Convolutional Nerual Network using Keras.
 Added BIO sequence as the other input layer of our model.